Black text = links to be completed soon!

 JFPCGW's members include the entire spectrum of religious Jewry.
 The Committee promotes funeral practices which are considered Jewish law for Conservative and Orthodox Jews, and which reflect Jewish values regardless of denomination, for Reform, Reconstructionist, and independent communities.
 The Committee also helps congregations protect the bereaved from commercial exploitation.

 JFPCGW operates entirely with volunteers.
 Expenses are defrayed by $100 annual dues paid by member congregations.
 Committee members stand ready to help congregations organize hevrai kadishot or bereavement committees, supply materials that they can use such as information sheets and questionnaires, and help them to educate their congregations.

 One of the important practices advocated by JFPCGW is the active participation of congregation members.
-Funeral committees, by one name or another, make themselves immediately available to visit and counsel the bereaved, obtain the needed information, and arrange and manage the funeral and burial.
+Synagogue funeral committees, by one name or another, may make themselves immediately available to visit and counsel the bereaved, obtain the needed information, and arrange and manage the funeral and burial.
 The bereaved family does not have to do business directly with a funeral director.
 Many congregations have committees to provide tahara (ritual washing) and shomrim (watchers) before the funeral.
 Most congregations arrange a meal of condolence after the funeral, and many arrange shiva at the family home so that friends and relative can express their sympathy properly.

 The committee’s work is done by a 15 member working board of directors.
 Volunteers are always welcome.

 Previous JFPCGW contracts can be viewed.